beloslavamalakova/dbl_1/README.md

 # DBL DATA CHALLENGE

 ## Packages
-In order to run the code, the following packages need to be installed:
+In order to run the code, the following packages were used:
-- json
 - pymongo 4.7.0
+- matplotlib 3.8.4
+- pandas 2.1.1
 - os
 - datetime
+- json
 - timeit
--

 ## Main Directory
 Overview of the all directories and files in the main directory: